kssgarcia/Blog/kssgarciablog/content/posts/SIMP.en.md

 1. Discretize the domain and assign the initial property, $x_{min}$ or 1, to each element.
 2. Perform the finite element analysis and calculate the sensitivity according to (12).
-3. Average the sensitivity of the sensitivity with history and save the result for the next iteration.
-4. Apply the filter scheme (15).
+3. Apply the filter scheme (15).
-5. Add and remove items.
+4. Add and remove items.
-6. Repeat steps 2 to 5 until reaching volume $V^*$.
+5. Repeat steps 2 to 4 until reaching volume $V^*$.

 ## References